dasampson/home_automation_net/README.md

    ```
    sudo apt-get install apache2 python-flask libapache2-mod-wsgi
    ```
-2. Install the psycopg2 library to interact wit hthe database.
+2. Install the psycopg2 library to interact with the database.
    ```
    sudo pip install psycopg2
    ```